HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/calibrate.rst

 gains gives the calibration coefficients, non_linear has the polynomial non-linearity coefficients, and int_time is the integration time of the measurement.
 An update to this default measurement function is foreseen, which will include temperature and straylight corrections.
-The gains and non-linearity coefficients are taken from the most recent calibration data for the given instrument.
+The gains and non-linearity coefficients are taken from the most recent calibration data for the given instrument at the time of observation.
-In a future version of the processor and when post-deployment calibration files are available, calibration data for a single measurement will be estimated from a linear interpolation in time of the calibration data.

 The same measurement function is applied for radiance and irradiance measurements, but the gains and non_linearity coefficients
 (as well as the measurements themselves) will be different.
 For the land network, the VNIR and SWIR sensors also both use the